 Appointments can be booked either by telephone or NON URGENT appointments can be requested by emailing firstname.lastname@example.org where we will response within 24 working hours.
-Routine appointments can be booked up to 3 weeks in advance.
+Routine appointments can be booked up to 2 weeks in advance.
 Urgent on the day appointments are triaged by reception staff who have been trained by the clinical staff.
 When booking any appointment we ask that you provide the receptionist with as much information as possible, including the reason for the appointment and the urgency.
 This helps them book your appointment into the correct appointment slot with the correct clinician.
 Knowing the reason for the appointment allows the clinicians to prioritise their patients.
 All information provided will be treated in the strictest confidence.

 As a result of the pandemic telephone consultations in the first instance are now normal practice, however, this does not mean we are not seeing patients face to face.
 If you would prefer to see the doctor face to face please let the receptionists know.

 Our phone lines are extremely busy and our receptionists are taking up to 250 calls a day, please be patient.
-As instructed by the Welsh Government, patients can also request appointments on line .
-Please note we aim to respond within 24 hours and is for non URGENT health issues.
 If you have signs of a stroke, chest pains, severe bleeding or difficulty breathing then you should telephone 999 immediately.